dmlc/gluon-nlp/scripts/sentiment_analysis/index.rst

 +++++++++++++++++++++++++++++++++++++++

-This script can be used to train a sentiment analysis model.
+This script can be used to train a sentiment analysis model with convolutional neural networks, i.e., textCNN:

-The convolutional models is loaded from Gluon NLP Toolkit model zoo.
-It also showcases how to use different bucketing strategies to speed up training.
+Kim, Y. (2014).
+Convolutional neural networks for sentence classification. arXiv preprint arXiv:1408.5882.

 epoch: